zed-industries/zed/docs/src/language-settings.md

 ## Per-Language Settings

 TBD: Document how to language associations using [`file_types`](./configuring-zed.md#file-types)
-TBD: Certain top-level settings that can be overriden per-language:
+TBD: Certain top-level settings that can be overridden per-language:

 ```json
 {